-Here in Austin TX, air conditioning systems have to deal with more than just high temperatures.
+Here in the Austin area, air conditioning systems have to deal with more than just high temperatures.
 Our humidity can be stifling at times, especially in the summer when the atmosphere can resemble a sweatbox.
 The good news is that air conditioning systems can often deal with the issue.
 The bad news is that it can have an adverse impact on your system in many cases.

 Here’s A Quick Breakdown on How High Humidity Affects Your Air Conditioning